mashion/devopscasts/articles/2011-07-31-chef-solo-basics.md

 (redcar: nodes/ip.json)

 This file is what tells chef which recipes should run on a given host.
-To include the redis recipe we just wrote, we add `recipe[redis]` to the run list.
+To include the nginx recipe we just wrote, we add `recipe[nginx]` to the run list.

 (terminal)

     $ knife cook ubuntu@ip

-Now to install redis on our VM using chef solo we run the knife cook command.
+Now to install nginx on our VM using chef solo we run the knife cook command.
 This will copy our cookbooks over to the VM and run chef solo using the node configuration that matches the IP of the box.

-    $ redis-cli -h ip
+(chrome: ip)

-And now let's use the redis CLI to make sure we can use our new redis server.
+And now if we open a browser to the VM's IP.
+We'll get a nice welcome message.

 And that's it!
 We'll go over more of the details in upcoming sceencasts, but hopefully this is enough to get you started exploring chef for your own servers.
 Thanks for watching!